sandra-calvo/smarthomes/README.md

 <img src="/images/WA12.png" width="40%" height="40%">

 Finally we need to confirm that the blue IoT node is reading the data correctly.
 Double click on the blue IBM IoT node and click on the pen icon.
-If you see the credentials all should work, if the credentials are missing add the API key and API token provided previously in this lab.
+If you see the credentials all should work, if the credentials are missing add the API key and API token shown below.

+    API KEY: a-jwql3u-qmhoi8sdzy
+    API TOKEN: OSxT5QVJYxItsV*K4y

 Once you have edited all the nodes click on the _Deploy_ button to save the changes in your application.